AARP Eye Center

 Bridget Quinn, Director for Advocacy and Outreach, 207-776-6303, email@example.com

-Bridget Quinn is one of AARP Maine’s Advocacy and Outreach Directors.
+Bridget Quinn is AARP Maine’s Advocacy and Outreach Director with a focus on the First Congressional District.
 Bridget joined the team in 2020 and works on outreach initiatives designed to enhance awareness and community relationships, while identifying and engaging volunteers in grassroots advocacy campaigns that support AARP’s policy goals.

 Bridget previously worked with AARP New Jersey where she engaged and mobilized the state’s 200+ volunteers and active AARP chapters in outreach and advocacy initiatives.
 Prior to joining AARP, Bridget received a B.A. in International Studies with a specialization in Diplomacy from The College of New Jersey (TCNJ).
 While at TCNJ, she developed a passion for work in public policy, community engagement and creating positive change in her local environment.